Sorry, this program is not available for local students.

 Professional recognition and accreditation

-The Graduate Diploma in Occupational Health and Safety was accredited by the Australian OHS Education Accreditation Board.
-Accreditation is current to 2018.
+The Graduate Diploma in Occupational Health and Safety is accredited by the Australian OHS Education Accreditation Board.

-Application has been made for accreditation of the Master program.
+Application has been made with the Australian Institute of Occupational Hygienists for accreditation of the Occupational Hygiene minor within the Master of OHS program.

 Program and course information